dribnet/purvs/README.md

 code is now uploading to git from my own computer, for some reason I had two ps2 folders!

 I finshed my alphabet, I'm not just going to further refine my design and work on transitions.

+//

+experimented with a new colour palette + tweaked letters

+quite like this palette